Difference Between Poll and Survey

 Since a poll is just one question, it can provide limited insight, so votes must be used judiciously.

-Polls usually have a considerable sample size.
+Polls have a considerable sample size.
 It gives a comparative overview of the choices of the population in question.

 Since the outcome data of polls is not elaborate, the processing and analysis that can be done through this data are also limited.